lloc/Multisite-Language-Switcher/readme.txt

 = But I'd like the interface to stay in English. =

-You could check out the plugin [Native Dashboard](http://wordpress.org/extend/plugins/wp-native-dashboard/).
+You can choose the language of every website and the dashboard in the settings page of the plugin.

 = Do I really need a multisite? =